Bruton railway station: Stationmasters

-W. Wilcox for six years in charge of the goods department at Warminster is reported as being appointed stationmaster in 1888 however, Arthur Dagg is still recorded as station master in the GWR Register of Clerks in 1890 and in the 1891 census.
+W. Wilcox for six years in charge of the goods department at Warminster is reported as being appointed stationmaster in 1888; however, Arthur Dagg is still recorded as stationmaster in the GWR Register of Clerks in 1890 and in the 1891 census.

 Facilities

 The station has two platforms with a modern glass-and-metal waiting shelter on each.
 A footbridge enables passengers to cross the line.
 There is no wheelchair access to the far platform (for trains arriving from Bristol and going to Weymouth).
 The station has a bike rack and help points.

 Location

 The cutting in which the railway is built is a Site of Special Scientific Interest as one of the best places in England to demonstrate the stratigraphic distinction of ammonites in the subcontractus zone and the morrisi zone.

 Services

 Great Western Railway operates eight trains each way on the Bristol to Weymouth line during the week and five on Sundays.
 It is not a regular service; there are some gaps of up to three hours between trains.
 To the north services run to and from Bath Spa and Bristol Temple Meads via Westbury.
 Most are extended beyond Bristol to and from Gloucester.
 To the south trains run to Yeovil Pen Mill and Weymouth.